EPIC448/EPIC448.github.io/_posts/2020-03-25-what_i_am_learning_though_this_process_of_covid-19.markdown

 * Schedule out you days even down to the minute if possible.

 *  Online application is at it worst as allotted to above.
-Using personal  connections through LinkedIn, family members, Zoom chats and attending Webinar is a great tool to stand out during this times as you will have a better chance of being referred to someone else through a connection.
+Using personal  connections through LinkedIn, family members, Zoom chats and attending Webinar is a great tool to stand out during this times as you will have a better chance of being referred to someone else through a connection.&#x2028;
 *  Practicing your coding skills becomes more important than ever as you will be completing against new graduates and veteran in your field .
 This is best done by building a value validation project.
 This is a project simply indicating to your future employer with you can do and are will to do for the company.
 *  Showing empathy to your Hiring manager .
 In your communication, highlight the fact that you understand this are challenging times and hope them and there family are save.
 *